BaguetteBunny/Prime-Algorithm-Comparison/README.md

 # Prime Sieves: A Comparative Analysis of Modern Sieving Methods

+This project serves as a rough benchmark comparison tool for prime sieving algorithms.
+Useful for students, researchers, and algorithm enthusiasts.
 This project compares four different algorithms and sieves for generating prime numbers:

 - **Trial Division**